Driver’s License Restoration for DUI’s

 That’s the upside.

-The downside is that, very often, anyone who has any problem with his or her Driver’s License will see the phrase “Michigan drivers license restoration attorney” and figure I’m the guy to fix it.
+The downside (for me) is that, very often, anyone who has any problem with his or her driver’s license will see the phrase “Michigan driver's license restoration attorney” and figure I’m the guy to fix it.

-Driver's License Restoration Appeals are filed with the Michigan Secretary of State’s Driver Assessment and Appeal Division (DAAD), and are ultimately decided by one of the DAAD’s Hearing Officers.
-As the title “Hearing Officer” suggests, most License Appeals are decided after an actual Hearing.
-In a Michigan driver’s license reinstatement (or Clearance) Appeal, a person has to prove, by Clear and Convincing Evidence, that his or her alcohol problem is under control, and likely to remain under control.
+In a Michigan driver’s license reinstatement (or clearance) appeal, a person has to prove, by clear and convincing evidence, that his or her alcohol problem is under control, and likely to remain under control.

-- When a person has had his or her License Suspended by a Judge After a Drug Possession (or Delivery) conviction.
+- When a person has had his or her license suspended by a Judge after a conviction for a drug possession offense.

-A License is Suspended for a certain, fixed period of time.
-This means it’s taken away from a certain date, and can or will be returned on a certain date, or upon the payment of a specified sum of money to a Court or to the State.It’s easy to think of a Suspended License in the same way that a student is suspended from school for a certain, specific period of time (like 5 days), whereas a Revoked License is similar to a student having been completely expelled from school.
+- A license is suspended for a certain, fixed period of time.
+This means it’s taken away from a certain date, and can or will be returned on a certain, later date, or upon the payment of a specified sum of money to a court or the state.

-A Revoked License is one that has been taken away for good.
-There is no “return date” because there is no License to return.
-In order to ever get back on the road, or, in out-of-state cases, obtain a Clearance that will remove the Michigan “hold” upon a Driver’s Record, a person has go through a full License Appeal before the Secretary of State’s DAAD.
+- A revoked license is one that has been taken away for good.
+There is no “return date” because there is no license to give back.
+In order to ever get back on the road, or, in out-of-state cases, obtain a clearance that will remove the Michigan “hold” upon a driver’s record, a person has go through a full license appeal before the Secretary of State’s AHS.

-I cannot help with your Michigan license restoration if your license has been suspended because you owe money.
-If your License has been Suspended because of unpaid Ticket, or some fine you owe a Court, or Fees owed to the State, the only thing that can be done is for you to pay the money.
-I completely understand the frustration someone feels if their License is being held up because they owe money (you probably have no idea how many times I’ve heard something like “how do they expect me to get to work…”), but there is no legal maneuver around just paying what is owed.
+No lawyer can get your license back if it has been suspended because you owe money.
+The only thing that can be done is for you to pay up.
+I completely understand the frustration someone feels if their license is being held up because they owe money (you probably have no idea how many times I’ve heard something like “how do they expect me to get to work…”), but there is no legal maneuver around just paying it off.